tc39/proposal-intl-messageformat/README.md

-Values matching the structure of `MessageNumber` and `MessageDateTime` (i.e. with the corresponding `type`, `value` and `options` fields) may be used in `Scope` as partially formatted values.
+Values matching the structure of `MessageNumber` and `MessageDateTime` (i.e. with the corresponding `type`, `value` and `options` fields) may be used in the `values` argument as partially formatted values.

 ```ts
 interface LocaleContext {